drivendataorg/zamba/docs/docs/quickstart.md

 suppose you have `zamba` installed, your command line is open, and you have a directory of videos, `vids_to_classify/`, that you want to classify using `zamba`.

-**The folder must contain only valid video files since zamba will try to load all of the files in the directory.**
-`zamba` will begin prediction on the videos contained in the top level of the `vids_to_classify` directory (`zamba` does not currently extract videos from nested directories).

 List the videos: